bhaworth/sp3_rm_v2/README.md

 - Installs the OCI CLI under the ubuntu user together with a .oci/profile file suited for using instance_principal authentication
 - Modifies ubuntu .bashrc to export OCI_CLI_AUTH=instance_principal
 - Writes the deployment_id file in ~ubuntu

+`install_sp3.sh` - clones the Git repo for SP3 and begins the intialisation
 - Pulls GitLab Private SSH Key from OCI Secrets service
 - Clones SP3 GitLab Repo